-The Plan's investments include an alternative investments in the U.S. Real Estate Investment Fund, the ASB Real Estate Fund, LBC Credit Partners Fund and Crescent Direct Lending Fund.
+The Plan's investments include an alternative investments in the U.S. Real Estate Investment Fund, the ASB Real Estate Fund, LBC Credit Partners Fund and Crescent Direct Lending Fund, and the Crescent Direct Lending Levered Fund II.
 These funds are privately placed and operates in a manner comparable to a mutual fund in many respects.
 The funds invest in a diverse portfolio of real estate, futures, options and certain other investments with varying market capitalizations.